pmrv/CoPanzers/README.md

 Grab [pygame][] from your favorite package manager and [ecs][] from PyPI (`pip install ecs`).

 Then `./bin/tanks/ demo` should create a window with a bit of stuff going on.
 There will be two turret shooting at things and a tank driving around doing nothing in particular.
 You may have to squint a bit to recognize them as I may have been a bit laz… abstract when designing the textures.

 So the twist is that this behaviour is not hardcoded into the demo but controlled by (more or less) simple python coroutines.
 They are found in [examples/](examples/), feel free to play around with them once I have explained how they work.

 You can also have a number routines battle each other with `./bin/tanks match path/script1.py path/script2.py …`.

 ## Scripts
 I'll just assume you know about python's function generators for now.
 The cool thing about generators is that they allow us to start/stop execution at almost arbitrary points in functions.

 The only constraints on you script files are:
 1. they contain valid python (this is why you want to watch whose scripts you run, nothing stops a script from running `shutil.rmtree ("~")`)
 2. they have a generator function called `main` which takes two arguments (which I'll explain later)
 3. they yield functions taking no arguments which return either `True` or `False`

 The general process followed by the game is this:
-1. it calls `main` with an object representing the tank your script controls and a reference to the total elapsed time in the game, thereby instantiating the generator
+1. it calls `main` with an object representing the tank your script controls and an object that has some info about the battlefield (for now the total elapsed time and its size, aptly named `.time` and `.size`, thereby instantiating the generator
 2. each tick of the game the function last yielded by your generator is executed (`lambda: True` in the first tick), if it returns `True` execution in your generator is resumed, if not the game will just retry in the next tick
 3. your generator runs until you yield the next function, during that period the game does *nothing* else, i.e. *between* `yields` everything is static, but also that malicious scripts can halt the whole game
 4. goto 2.

 So with that in mind let's look over [examples/demo_tank.py](examples/demo_tank.py#L19) to get some of the details